Kyungwo0LEE/Vision-Based-Laser-Targeting/README.md

 # Vision-Based-Laser-Targeting
 Camera-based circular target detection and coordinate calibration for a vision-guided laser targeting system.

-This project develops a vision-based laser targeting system that detects circular targets using a camera, performs coordinate calibration, and ultimately aims to fire a laser to track targets in real tiem.
+This project develops a vision-based laser targeting system that detects circular targets using a camera, performs coordinate calibration, and ultimately aims to fire a laser to track targets in real time.

 ## Project Overview
 The system is designed to follow a **stage-by-stage development approach**: